About This Chapter

 Children with disabilities often face challenges in school when it comes to playing with classmates, following directions, and managing their emotions.
 This lesson will focus on how teachers can help their preschoolers have a better experience in school by adding social and emotional goals to their IEPs.

 No one can achieve a goal without direction!
-Establishing clear, logical objectives can help students achieve math IEP goals in high school; in this lesson, we'll review the process.
+Establishing clear, logical objectives can help students achieve math IEP goals; in this lesson, we'll review the process.